Mono33/GitUdemy/README.md

-#Example repository
+# Example repository
-This is a sample repo, Hello world!
+This is a sample repo, Hello coders!

+This is a second change.